Operator dynamics in Floquet many-body systems: Overview

 We perform analytical calculations for the RPM \cite{Chan_Spectral_2018}, a minimal model for Floquet dynamics without conservation laws which is tractable in the limit of large local Hilbert space dimension $q$.
 It has the Floquet operator $W = W_2 W_1$, with

 a tensor product of single-site ($q \times q$) Haar-random unitary operators, and $W_2$ a product of diagonal two-site unitary operators which couple neighbouring sites,

 Each $\varphi_{x;a_x,a_{x+1}}$ is an independent Gaussian random variable with mean zero and variance $\varepsilon$.
 The structure of the Floquet operator is illustrated in Fig.~\ref{fig:floquet_operator}.
-Previously it has been shown that, in this model and in the limit of large $q$, the average SFF behaves as in RMT, $\overline{K(t)} \simeq t$, beyond the spectral Thouless time $t_{\text{Th}} \sim \log L /\varepsilon$.
+Previously it has been shown that, in this model and in the limit of large $q$, the average SFF behaves as in RMT, $\overline{K(t)} \simeq t$, beyond the spectral Thouless time $t_{\text{Th}} \sim \log L /\varepsilon$ \cite{Chan_Spectral_2018}.
 Due to the local Haar-random operations, the relaxation time $t_\mathrm{d}=1$, but this is non-generic; we explore a generalisation of the RPM which is not locally Haar random in Appendix~\ref{sec:spinful}.

 For numerical calculation we do not use the RPM because, for $q=2$, it is known \cite{Chan_Spectral_2018} to be in or close to a many-body localised regime for all $\varepsilon$, while setting $q > 2$ limits the system sizes that are accessible.
-Instead, we study the kicked random field Heisenberg model of Refs.~\cite{Garratt_ManyBody_2021} in its ergodic phase.
+Instead, we study the kicked random field Heisenberg model of Ref.~\cite{Garratt_ManyBody_2021} in its ergodic phase.
 This model involves single-site Haar-random unitary operations as above, but the coupling between sites is described by an exponentiated SWAP operator, which for $q=2$ is equivalent to a Heisenberg interaction.
-We will refer to this as the random SWAP model, or RSM.

 The Floquet operator $W$ for this model can be expressed as $W=W_2 W_1$ where $W_1 = \bigotimes_{x \text{ odd}} V_{x,x+1}$ and $W_2 = \bigotimes_{x \text{ even}} V_{x,x+1}$; with periodic boundary conditions, which necessitates $L$ even, there are $L/2$ gates in each layer, and we identify $V_{L,L+1}=V_{L,1}$.
 With open boundary conditions and $L$ even there are $L/2$ gates in $W_1$ and $L/2-1$ in $W_2$, while with $L$ odd there are $(L-1)/2$ gates in each layer.
-The operators $U_{x,x+1}$ take the form
+The operators $V_{x,x+1}$ take the form